zuizuibase/heroku-streaming-lapp/README.md

 You will need to set the following environmental variables for your Heroku app.
 Once deployed, click "Manage App" and in the Settings tab, edit Config Vars:

+`HEROKU_URL` - This is the URL of the top page of the app, without the trailing slash.
+Examle: `https://test-lapp.herokuapp.com`
 `LAPP_NAME` - This gets displayed on the page, in the title, and on invoices.
 Example: `Test app` `MIN_PAYMENT` - This is the price of one invoice, in sats or the currency specified below.
 `OPENNODE_API_KEY` - This is your [OpenNode](https://opennode.com/) API key.